Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-graphql-mongo.md

 ## After This Lesson

-- Submit your MongoDB-backed server to GradeScope
+- Push your MongoDB-backed server to `lesson-10/` in your course repo
 - Your final project server should now persist data

 <!-- > -->